SXV357/x86-64-HashTable/README.md

 cd x86-64-HashTable
 ```

+For instructions on building and running tests/benchmarks, see [Running Tests & Benchmarks](#running-tests-benchmarks).

 ## Hash Table Structure

 If you're interested in taking a look at the structs that are used to define the hash table, you should check out ```src/hash-table.h```.
 When you scroll down a bit past the constant definitions, you will see two structs declared: ```Node``` and ```Table```.
 Here are some important things to know about each of them: